Arizona State Route 24: Phase I

 In 2011, the City of Mesa announced it would provide $148 million (2011 USD) to advance construction of the first mile of the freeway, between the Santan Freeway and Ellsworth Road, to provide access to the eastern side of Phoenix-Mesa Gateway Airport.
 The Arizona State Transportation Board moved construction of the interim facility from fiscal year 2016 to fiscal year 2012, and renumbered the freeway to State Route 24.
-The interim facility will contain the semi-directional T interchange with the Santan Freeway, consisting of four one-lane ramps; additional traffic lanes on the Santan Freeway; a half-diamond interchange at Ellsworth Road; and a two-lane roadway mainline connecting the two termini of the roadway.
+The interim facility contains a semi-directional T interchange with the Santan Freeway, consisting of four ramps; additional traffic lanes on the Santan Freeway; a half-diamond interchange at Ellsworth Road; and a two-lane roadway mainline connecting the two termini of the roadway.

 On March 30, 2012, Mesa officials announced plans to start construction the following Friday near Phoenix-Mesa Gateway Airport.
-Mesa Mayor Scott Smith and Arizona Department of Transportation Director John Halikowski attended a groundbreaking ceremony for the Gateway Freeway, State Route 24.
+Mesa Mayor Scott Smith and Arizona Department of Transportation Director John Halikowski attended the groundbreaking ceremony.
 Mesa officials said in a statement that by issuing bonds, the city was able to speed up construction on the project by four years.

 Phase II

 Route 24's extension, opened in August 2022, has been labeled as an "interim" phase.
 This is due to the fact that the freeway lanes will travel on the ramps and service roads at each intersection.

 Interim Phase II built two general-purpose lanes in each direction.
 Ultimately, ADOT plans to have three general-purpose lanes, one auxiliary lane, and one HOV lane in each direction.
 These updates will coincide with the build-out of the actual interchanges at each new intersection, which are anticipated to be completed during Phase V of MAG's Regional Transportation Plan.
 Bridges over Ellsworth Road were also added to the plan.

 The first mile of Interim Phase II opened on April 1, 2022, from Ellsworth Road to an extended Williams Field Road.
-This was done in order to provide additional access to and from Bell Bank Park, a brand new sports complex adjacent to the road.
-Bell Bank Park was constructed on the former local General Motors Desert Proving Grounds.
+This was done in order to provide additional access to and from Bell Bank Park (now known as Arizona Athletic Grounds), a sports complex adjacent to the road.
 The remainder, to Ironwood Drive, opened on August 11.
 This stretch includes junctions with Signal Butte Road and Meridian Road, which was extended north from Combs Road to meet SR 24, replacing a rural avenue known as Moeur Road.